abdulmoizahmedtuc/CRUD_API_Mass_Assignment_Vulnerable/README.md

 Version 1.0.0

-A simple node.js API with GET and Post users
+A simple node.js API with GET and Post users method